Seven Factors that Influenced the Sabbath in the Early Church (Part 2 of 4)

 How did the Quartodeciman controversy affect the Sabbath?
 From the position of an annual Sunday celebration to honor the resurrection, the Roman Church drifted towards the view that every Sunday should be celebrated by Christians in the place of the seventh-day Sabbath.
 The resurrection became their justification for this practice – even though such a justification is not found in the New Testament.

-Sunday replacing Passover or the Sabbath cannot be an apostolic teaching because the earliest Apostles met on the Sabbath and taught about the resurrection.
-Their message of the resurrection never influenced when the Sabbath was honored.
+Sunday replacing Passover or the Sabbath cannot be an apostolic teaching because the earliest Apostles met on the Sabbath and still taught about the resurrection.
+The resurrection never influenced when the Sabbath was honored.
 Polycarp, who was taught by the first Apostles, was never persuaded to follow the practice of Rome.

 The fourth factor that influenced the Sabbath in the early Church was anti-Semitism.
-It was tightly bound up with the previous factors we had reviewed.
+It was tightly bound up with the previous factors we have reviewed.

 By the reign of Hadrian, anti-Semitism was rooted in Roman culture.
 Some Roman writers called the Jewish people a cursed race.
 They were accused of following mere superstitions; sometimes attacks were made against them that specifically targeted the seventh-day Sabbath (For a few examples, see Jewish Encyclopedia 1905 article: Seneca, Lucius Annaeus; Tacitus, Histories, book 5:4-5; Quintilian Institutio Oratia, bk 3, sec 7:21).